David Fincher (USA, 1962) debuted with the third (very mediocre) installment of the "Alien" saga: Alien 3 (1992).

 commercial on tv played by the CRS boss, Feingold: he is a tv actor.

-Nicholas tracks him down and forces him (at gunpoint) to help him break into
+Nicholas tracks him down through the picture in a restaurant and forces him (at gunpoint) to help him break into

 the CRS building (it turns out they move from one floor to another).

-He takes Christine hostage who begs him to let her explain that it is
+shooting at him.
+Christine begs him to let her explain that it is

 just a prank, that even this is part of the prank, that there is a birthday